 - Preheat oven to 350F and prepare muffin tins or small cake molds by spraying with grease.

 - Combine the AP flour, semolina, cardamom, baking powder, and salt.
-Mix to combine and spoon into the cake batter, mixing just until evenly combined.
+Mix so that the batter is smooth & homogenous.

 - Once removed from oven, poke a few holes in the cakes with a toothpick and drizzle with heavy cream.
 Allow to cool for a few minutes before serving.

 *Don’t be intimidated by the use of grams.
 Scales are actually the easiest (& best) way to bake.
 You can buy yourself one for $15 bucks and watch a whole world of baking open up to you.

 **aka, evaporated milk solids.
 Difficult to buy here in the US, but check out this recipe using ghee, milk, & milk powder.

 - Eat just as they are,or top with mint, fresh berries, or pistachios.